CJBok/SDV-Mods/CJBCheatsMenu/README.md

 ![](screenshot.gif)

-Compatible with Stardew Valley 1.1+ on Linux, Mac, and Windows.
+Compatible with Stardew Valley 1.2+ on Linux, Mac, and Windows.
+Translated into English.

 ## Usage
 * Press `P` (configurable) to show the cheats menu.